Nepal, Day 14: Kalopani - Dana

 Titi Lake is easily the best lake I have seen on this trip.
-It wasn't frozen, it wasn't the size of a swimming pool, it provided reflections of surrounding mountains, there were cows with bells around their necks eating grass at the edge, colourful flowers dotted the banks - it was like a scene straight from the Swiss Alps.
+It wasn't frozen, it wasn't the size of a swimming pool, it provided reflections of surrounding mountains, there were cows with bells around their necks eating grass at the edge, and colourful flowers dotted the banks - it was like a scene straight from the Swiss Alps.
 I skirted the perimeter, enjoying the fact that I was the only one there, before making my way back to Kalopani.

 In Kalopani there was a sign pointing up to a viewpoint, Dhulu Danda.
 Lonely Planet said it was a 25 minute walk with 360 degree views.
 Clearly that meant it was going to be steep, but this was a special type of steep.
-The type where I needed to use my hands to help push me up or to grab on to branches and tufts of grass.
+The type where I needed to use my hands to help pull me up or grab on to branches and tufts of grass.
 I was conscious that whenever my hands touched the ground they were probably in contact with yak poo.
 I came to a point where a tree had fallen over, resulting in loose soil on either side.
 Even if I could make it past that, I wasn't sure I could get down again.
 Looking around I could see that the views weren't going to be great anyway.
 Today was particularly hazy, which was unusual so early in the day, and many of the towering mountains weren't visible.
 I gave up and bum-shuffled my way back down the hill.

 The next village was 40 minutes away and was tiny, but their one guesthouse was open and willing to serve me lunch.
-It had been over eight hours since I'd eaten breakfast - I'm thankful I have my stash of Runivore bars to keep me going.
+It had been over eight hours since I'd eaten breakfast - I'm thankful I have my stash of energy bars to keep me going.

-The remainder of the day consisted on going up a billion uneven, concrete steps, going down a billion uneven, concrete steps.
+The remainder of the day consisted on going up a billion uneven, concrete steps, then going down a billion uneven, concrete steps.
 Repeat repeat repeat.
 The trail had been lovely all day, passing through forests of pines, ferns and bamboo, but it would have been nice to have a flat surface occasionally.
 Most of the time I was away from the road, where all I could hear was the river, the wind and the birds.
 The views were probably amazing, but the haze prevented me from seeing much.